• Level of education

 Objectives

-Know the chemical properties of minerals, rocks and fluids (magmas, water) and how they behave during deep and surface transfer processes within the Earth's various reservoirs (atmosphere, hydrosphere, lithosphere, asthenosphere).
+Understand the chemical properties of minerals, rocks, and fluids (magma, water) and their behavior during deep and surface transfer processes within different terrestrial reservoirs (atmosphere, hydrosphere, lithosphere, asthenosphere).

 Read more